D4RKONION/FAT/README.md

 Deployment of release builds on Google Play is done using [Fastlane](https://fastlane.tools).
 To use this, you will need to follow [Fastlane's setup docs](https://docs.fastlane.tools/getting-started/android/setup/).
 Once you've done this, follow these steps to get set up:

-- Copy `android/fastlane/.env.sample` to `android/fastlane/.env` and replace it with the actual values from the Google Developer site
+- Copy `android/fastlane/.env.sample` to `android/fastlane/.env` and replace it with the actual values from the Google Developer site etc.
 - Download the metadata with `bundle exec fastlane supply init`

 Once you have all this set up, you can release a new version:

-- Bump the versionCode and versionName in ```android/app/build.gradle```
+- Bump the versionCode and versionName in `android/app/build.gradle`
 - Update the changelog in `android/fastlane/metadata/android/en-GB/changelogs/VERSIONNUMBER.txt`
 - Run `npm run android:release`